Sonbai

 Sonbai (also spelt Sonnebay, Sonba'i, or Sonbait) was an Indonesian princely dynasty that reigned over various parts of West Timor from at least the 17th century until the 1950s.
 It was known as the most prestigious princedom of the Atoni people of West Timor, and is the subject of many myths and stories.

 According to most legends, Sonbai originated from Wehali in the Tetun-speaking central parts of Timor, the classical political and cultural centre of gravitation on Timor.
 The ancestor of the line, who was a brother of the Liurai (ruler) of Wehali, migrated to the highlands of West Timor, where he married a daughter of a local Atoni lord, Kune, and inherited his lands.
 The various Atoni principalities tended to relate themselves genealogically to Sonbai, although they did not acknowledge him politically as their lord.
 Other legends assert that the first Sonbai descended from the sky.

 Historically, Sonbai is documented in European colonial sources since 1649.
 At that time it was a politically expansive realm which allied with the Portuguese, who had by this time started to establish their direct influence on Timor.
 In 1655 Sonbai switched sides and made a contract with the Dutch East Indies Company (VOC), the enemies of the Portuguese colonialists.
-Serious defeats in 1657-58 at the hands of the Portuguese Topasses, led to a division of the realm.
+Serious defeats in 1657–58 at the hands of the Portuguese Topasses, led to a division of the realm.
 One part of the Sonbai population migrated to Kupang, where the Dutch kept a fort since 1653.
 This group, known as Lesser Sonbai (Sonbai Kecil), was one of the so-called five loyal allies of the Dutch, together with the princes of Kupang-Helong, Amabi, Amfoan and Taebenu.
 This group was finally merged with other principalities to form the larger zelfbesturend landschap (self-ruling territory) of Kupang in 1917.
-The new Kupang principality was governed by members of the Nisnoni family, a side-branch of Sonbai, surviving the Japanese occupation of Indonesia in 1942-45 and the Indonesian Revolution in 1945-49.
+The new Kupang principality was governed by members of the Nisnoni family, a side-branch of Sonbai, surviving the Japanese occupation of the Dutch East Indies in 1942-45 and the Indonesian Revolution in 1945–49.
 Its population was 49,168 inhabitants in 1949.
 In 1955 the new Indonesian republic ended the rule of governing princes (raja) in Kupang.